Ian Ker

-Ian Turnbull Ker (30 August 1942 – 5 November 2022) was an English Roman Catholic priest, a former Anglican and a scholar and author.
+Ian Turnbull Ker (30 August 1942 – 5 November 2022) was an English Catholic priest, a former Anglican and a scholar and author.
 He was generally regarded as the world's authority on John Henry Newman, on whom he published more than 20 books.

+Biography

-Ker taught theology at Oxford University, where he was a senior research fellow at Blackfriars, Oxford, and a member of the Faculty of Theology.
+Ker was a student at Shrewsbury School and read for his undergraduate degree at Balliol College, Oxford.
+He worked as an academic briefly at the University of York, teaching English Literature there.
+He then began training for the Catholic priesthood.
+In the 1980s, Ker worked as Catholic chaplain at the University of Southampton.
+Later in life, he moved to Burford, Oxfordshire and taught theology at the University of Oxford, where he was a senior research fellow at Blackfriars, Oxford, and a member of the Faculty of Theology.
 He taught both English literature and theology at universities in the UK and USA.
-Ker was regarded as the leading authority on Saint John Henry Newman, on whom he published the universally acknowledged definitive biography.
-He was the author of The Catholic Revival in English Literature 1845-1961, Mere Catholicism, and G.K.
+Ker was regarded as the leading authority on John Henry Newman, on whom he published the universally acknowledged definitive biography.
+He was the author of The Catholic Revival in English Literature 1845–1961, Mere Catholicism, and G.K.
 Chesterton: A Biography.
 On this last book, the late Christopher Hitchens reviewed that "Professor Ker's spirited and double-barreled attempt at a rehabilitation" of Chesterton "is enjoyable in its own right."

 Ker died on 5 November 2022, in Gloucester, at the age of 80.